 The following are my definitions.
 You should have your own definitions.
-You cannot have a discussion about VME (values, morals, and ethics) if everyone has different definition of what the words.
+You cannot have a discussion about VME (values, morals, and ethics) if everyone has different definition of what the words mean.

 Values: Values are the rules by which people make decisions about what they should or should not do.
 Values have different importances, which is helpful when needed to trade off or balance one value versus other values.
 Values are what someone thinks and feels internally.

 Morals: Morals are decisions, actions, and behaviours which people feel are right or wrong, good or bad.
 Morals are actions and behaviours arising from one or more values.
 Not all values are related to morals.
 Morals are based on a broader perspective than just the individual.
 You are judged by others as to whether or not your actions are moral or immoral.
 You make a decision based on what you believe is “the right thing to do.”
 Morals reflect external observable actions and behaviours.

 Ethics: Ethical decisions, actions, and behaviours are based on following a document set of standards or principles.
 Many companies and professions have a Code of Ethics.